tlwl19/EGL314/README.md

 <br>

 If you guessed a correct icon, you will move on to the next level, and you can click the start button to display the next icon on the polariser.
+A random quote will also appear below.

 ![](Demo%20Pics/IconNext.png)
 *Next level*